dc441905/dc441905.github.io/index.md

 If you have a talk that you would like to present then please make contact with us.
 We only record talks with the speakers consent.
 You can DM us on [Twitter](https://twitter.com/dc441905)/[Discord](https://discord.gg/rXvnkav) or drop an email to info@dc441905.org

-We normally meet on the last Sunday of each month at 7pm.
+We normally meet on the 3rd Tuesday of each month at 7pm.

 # Next meet